-Absolute Advantage vs Comparative Advantage Differences
+Differences Between Absolute and Comparative Advantage

-Absolute advantage is when a Country can produce particular goods at a lower cost than another country.
+Absolute advantage is when a country can produce particular goods at a lower cost than another country.

-Few examples of absolute advantage are:
+Few examples are:

 - It is easier to extract oil in Saudi Arabia than in any other country.
 The abundance of oil in Saudi Arabia makes it easier as if it’s only drilling an oil whereas for other countries it involves exploration and drilling cost.

-Comparative advantage is based on the opportunity cost of producing a good.
-If a Country can produce a particular good at a lower opportunity cost (by losing an opportunity for production of other goods) than any other country then it is said to have a comparative advantage.
+Comparative advantageComparative AdvantageIn order to determine comparative advantage, the opportunity cost of each item from each country needs to be calculated.
+Then, on a comparative table, these costs are plotted to get the comparative advantage. is based on the opportunity cost of producing a good.
+If a Country can produce a particular good at a lower opportunity cost (by losing an opportunity for the production of other goods) than any other country then it is said to have a comparative advantage.

 Few examples of comparative advantage are:

 - If the US and Japan have an option to produce wheat or rice but not both.
 The US could produce 30 units of wheat or 10 units of rice and Japan can produce 15 units of wheat or 30 units of rice.
 Thus, the opportunity cost of wheat is 3 units of wheat for 1 unit of rice for the US whereas 0.5 units of wheat for each unit of rice for Japan.
-Thus, Japan has a comparative advantage on the production of rice since it has a lower opportunity cost.
+Thus, Japan has a comparative advantage in the production of rice since it has a lower opportunity cost.

 Absolute Advantage vs Comparative Advantage Infographics

-- A country has an absolute advantage if it produces a large number of goods with the same resources as provided to another country whereas the Country has a comparative advantage if the Country can produce a particular product with better quality at a cheaper price than another country.
+- A country has an absolute advantage if it produces a large number of goods with the same resources as provided to another country whereas the country has a comparative advantage if the Country can produce a particular product with better quality at a cheaper price than another country.

-- There is no mutual benefit in trade in absolute advantage whereas the trade is mutually benefitted with comparative advantage.
+- There is no mutual benefit in trade-in absolute advantage whereas the trade is mutually benefitted with comparative advantage.
 This is because the Country which has a higher opportunity cost of producing a good can now receive it at a lower cost from the production of another country.